JoSimon05/YT-AdBlock_by_Jo/README.md

 <br>

 ## Known issues
-- Ads in between Shorts won't be hidden (but they can easily be skipped)
+- Ads between Shorts won't be hidden (but they can easily be skipped)
 - Video playback may stop when switching to Miniplayer mode (by pressing "i").
 - Player does not have the same function keys as the default one, but I've replicated the [main keyboard shortcuts](https://github.com/JoSimon05/YT-AdBlock_by_Jo/edit/Latest/README.md#keyboard-shortcuts-for-youtube-player)